Role-Based Access Control

 • Run AI analyses and conversational queries

-• Manage goals
+• Create and manage goals

 Member (8 permissions)